-ltem Minimum to maximum in series 1 through 5 (July 21, 2023 to August 24, 2023) Explanation for the measurement values Water temperature (°C) 17.3~18.8 Kept around 18.0°C Ammonia (mg-N/L) 0.2~0.5 Kept below 0.5mg-N/L, in a range that doesn't generally impact most marine organisms.
-Nitrous acid(mg-N/L) 0.005~0.5 Kept below 0.5mg-N/L, in a range that doesn't impact most marine organisms.
-Nitric acid (mg-N/L) 10~36 Since carbon sources was re-added on May 16, 2023 and June 19, 2023, we saw a leveling flat, and then a gradual decrease.
+Item Minimum to maximum in series 1 through 5 (November 24, 2023 to December 14, 2023) Explanation for the measurement values Water temperature (°C) 17.0~18.7 Kept around 18.0°C Ammonia (mg-N/L) 0.2 Kept below 0.5mg-N/L, in a range that doesn't generally impact most marine organisms Nitrous acid (mg-N/L) 0.02~0.5 Kept below 0.5mg-N/L, in a range that doesn't impact most marine organisms Nitric acid (mg-N/L) 14~63 Since November 24, we saw a leveling flat.

-1. Report on the marine organisms rearing test (as of August 2023) (3/4)
+1. Report on the marine organisms rearing test (as of December 2023) (3/4)

-Results and insights of free water tritium (FWT) and organically bound tritium (OBT) concentrations in flounder (tritium concentration less than 1500Bq/L)
+Results and insights of organically bound tritium (OBT) concentrations in flounder (tritium concentration less than 1500Bq/L)

-• We conducted additional analyses of FWT and OBT concentrations for flounders (tritium concentration less than 1,500 Bq/L).
-The FWT concentrations in flounders after the intake test are observed, and the results of the OBT analysis that are released in May are reflected in this report.
+• We conducted additional analyses of OBT concentrations for flounders (tritium concentration less than 1,500 Bq/L).
+The results of the OBT analysis that are already released are reflected in this report.
 The result of the analysis is as follows.

-- ※1 Calculated values: - Based on previous knowledge, a concentration curve that represents the changes in OBT concentrations in the muscle tissue of a living organism can be expressed by the following equation.
-Calculated values in the graph have been generated based on the assumption that tritium concentrations in the seawater are 1,250Bq/liter. - X2 Error bars is not shown since it is single data.
+※1 Calculated values:

+Based on previous knowledge, a concentration curve that represents the changes in OBT concentrations in the muscle tissue of a living organism can be expressed by the following equation.
+Calculated values in the graph have been generated based on the assumption that tritium concentrations in the seawater are 1,250Bq/liter.